-Visiting Magdalen Farm is an opportunity to learn through real outdoor adventures - while enjoying home cooked organic food and a very high standard of on-site accommodation.
+Visiting Magdalen Farm for your school trip is an opportunity to learn through real outdoor adventures - while enjoying home cooked organic food and a very high standard of on-site accommodation.
 Schools choose Magdalen Farm because of our bespoke programmes of activities for primary and secondary schools, qualified teaching staff (including SEN) and the wonderful combination of learning and excitement.
 We’re a working 132 acre organic farm with friendly animals and plenty of safe spaces to explore.
 Our natural surroundings close to the River Axe and Jurassic Coast also make us a perfect location for field trips.

 Every school and every class is different.
 We do not have a standard residential programme, we design a bespoke itinerary with each school trip individually.
 Nothing comes as standard - apart from great outside learning and fun.
 Everyone leaves with a smile.

 Whatever your students' understanding of the countryside and the environment, we will ensure that the learning experience meets their needs.
-For some of our schools, tangible education is their priority, while for others it is giving the children personal development and a taste of another lifestyle.
+For some of our schools, tangible education and learning is their priority, while for others it is giving the children personal development and a taste of another lifestyle.

 Schools staying for a residential trip have a choice of:

 When your school is here they'll quickly feel at home.
 You will have a whole building (or campfield) to yourself – no other groups will be in your space.
 Find out more about our accommodation and facilities.

 We provide homemade satisfying meals for our residential guests - with many of the ingredientsorganically grown here on the farm.
 The quality of our food is consistently highly rated in school feedback.